Vikram (actor): In the media

 Vikram is a prolific method actor, being often compared akin to Hollywood's Christian Bale.
 Since the success of Sethu, Vikram's intense performances and variety of roles have received critical acclaim.
 His performances as a rogue turned mentally ill patient in Sethu, a gravedigger with autism spectrum disorder in Bala's Pithamagan, a Brahmin lawyer with multiple personality disorder in Anniyan and a mentally challenged adult with the maturity of a six-year-old boy in Deiva Thirumagal are all roles in which he played a mentally affected man, with Vikram mentioning that he does such roles to reinvent himself on screen.

-Furthermore, Vikram has enjoyed a large fan following in Andhra Pradesh as a result of a series of successful dubbed Telugu films with Aparichitudu, dubbed from his Tamil film Anniyan, being among the most successful Telugu films of 2005.
+Furthermore, Vikram has enjoyed a fan following in Andhra Pradesh as a result of a series of successful dubbed Telugu films with Aparichitudu, dubbed from his Tamil film Anniyan, being among the most successful Telugu films of 2005.
 All his films are thus released in Telugu soon after their original release in Tamil, while Anniyan was also dubbed in Hindi as Aparichit.
 He has also enjoyed success in Kerala, where his films have demanded large box office openings akin to Malayalam film stars.
 In 2004, Vikram participated in a live stadium stage event organised by producer P. L. Thenappan titled "Vikram Mega Nite".
 The event, held in Singapore, attracted several hundreds of his South East Asian fans and was held in the form of a stage musical.
 Vikram's pan-Indian popularity has also prompted him to be regularly considered for brand endorsements.
 In 2005, he was signed as Coca-Cola's brand ambassador in Tamil Nadu.
 He has been the ambassador for Brooke Bond 3 Roses, Manappuram General Finance and Leasing Ltd and Josco Jewellers since 2010.
 In 2015, Vikram has endorsed Big Deal TV, a celebrity-driven home shopping channel.